MethodsAndPractices/vsteam/docs/Add-VSTeamBuildDefinition.md

 ## SYNOPSIS

-Creates a new build defintion from a JSON file.
+Creates a new build definition from a JSON file.

 ## SYNTAX

 ## DESCRIPTION

-Reads a JSON file off disk and uses that file to create a new build defintion in the provided project.
+Reads a JSON file off disk and uses that file to create a new build definition in the provided project.

 You must call Add-VSTeamAccount before calling this function.